nicercode/nicercode.github.io/source/intro/bad-habits.md

 7. Don't write functions that depend on global variables, as this makes it hard to use those functions elsewhere (which was the point of writing them!).
-All data should be given as a
+All data should be given as arguments to the function.

 8. Do document your work.
 You probably cannot have enough describing where data files came from, what scripts do what, how particular